Yichen (Zach) Wang 王奕辰

 yichenzw at uchicago dot edu

-Previously, I was interning at UW NLP, working with Dr. Tianxing He (now AP at Tsinghua IIIS) and Prof. Yulia Tsvetkov.
-I just finished my undergrad at Xi’an Jiaotong University (XJTU) in the CS Honors Program, mentored by Prof. Xiaoming Liu, Prof. Chao Shen, and Prof. Minnan Luo.
-Also, I co-lead the LUD research group.
-I have been at UC Berkeley as a visiting undergrad, researching with Dr. Kevin Yang and Prof. Dan Klein within Berkeley NLP.
+I serves as the student organizer of UChicago/TTIC NLP Seminar.
+Previously, I worked with Prof. Tianxing He and Prof. Yulia Tsvetkov as an intern at UW NLP.
+I completed my undergraduate degree at Xi’an Jiaotong University CS Honors Program, where I worked with Prof. Xiaoming Liu, Prof. Chao Shen, and Prof. Minnan Luo, and co-led the LUD research group.
+I have also been a visiting student at UC Berkeley, researching with Dr. Kevin Yang and Prof. Dan Klein.

 news